-Some questions you want to ask yourself
+Some questions you will want to ask yourself

-- What is my budget?
+What is my budget?

-- What is my schedule?
+What is my schedule?

-- What do I want the robot to do?
+What do I want the robot to do?

-- Do I have any size requirements or restrictions?
+Do I have any size requirements or restrictions?

-- Do I have any weight requirements or restrictions?
+Do I have any weight requirements or restrictions?

-- Do I have any additional capacity requirements for volume and/or weight?
+Do I have any additional capacity requirements for volume and/or weight?

-- How do I want to control it?
+How do I want to control it?
 Wireless, tethered, Autonomous, RC, WiFi, Fiber Optics, IR, etc.

-- How long of a run time will I need?
+How long of a run time will I need?
 Will it be run continuously or intermittently during this time? (ie duty cycle)

-- Do I want to build using just parts, a kit, or a completely assembled Ready-to-Run (RTR) Robot?
+Do I want to build using just parts, a kit, or a completely assembled Ready-to-Run (RTR) Robot?

-The basics of our Robot Kits
+The basics of our robot kits

-Our robot kits are designed based on years of experience of designing standard and custom robots.
+Our robot kits are designed based on years of experience designing standard and custom robots.
 All the components are designed to work together.
 If you do not have much experience building robots, it is best to start with one of our kits.
 If you go at it from scratch, it can be done, but sizing motors, wheels, batteries, etc. comes from a lot of experience and trial and error.
-All our robot kits have options listed at the bottom of the page allowing you to customize the robot.
+All of our robot kits have options listed at the bottom of the page allowing you to customize the robot.
 Standard items and options are selected for a default configuration.
 The options are listed as links and can be clicked to view further details.
 We offer many different motors, motor controllers, batteries, etc. so you can configure the robot to your exact needs.
 The weight of the robot, its capacity, speed, etc. depend on how the robot is configured.
 You will have to click on the option item details to determine weights, sizes, etc.

 Most of our robot kits can be purchased in kit form or assembled.
 Typically, the kits are offered unassembled as an option.
 If you have never built a robot, done much soldering or mechanical assembly we recommend you opt for us to assemble it for you.
 Besides the expert assembly, we will test it, if anything is not right (such as a defective motor or motor controller, battery charger, etc.) we will replace it and make sure everything is ready to run when you receive it.